Brown's Hotel (Catskills): Rumors and myths

 Some sources state that Brown's Hotel was among the resorts that served as the inspiration for "Kellerman’s Resort" in the 1987 motion picture Dirty Dancing.
 Some sites have mistakenly claimed that Brown's was featured in the actual movie.
-The film's script was inspired by screenwriter Eleanor Bergstein's childhood during which she spent summers with her parents in the Catskills, but Patrick Swayze's character Johnny Castle was based on dance instructor Michael Terrace who worked at nearby Grossinger's Resort.
+The film's script was inspired by screenwriter Eleanor Bergstein's childhood during which she spent summers with her parents in the Catskills, but the character Johnny Castle (played by Patrick Swayze) was based on dance instructor Michael Terrace who worked at nearby Grossinger's Resort.
 The Catskills resorts in general influenced the atmosphere of the motion picture, but as film production began in 1986 Grossinger's Hotel had just closed its doors for the last time.
-In fact most of the area's hotels had shut down by the mid-1980s so the movie was instead filmed in Virginia and North Carolina.
+Because most of the area's hotels had shut down by the mid-1980s, the movie was instead filmed in Virginia and North Carolina.
 Another key figure in the film, the character of Penny Johnson, was loosely based on entertainment icon Jackie Horner who was also a dance instructor at Grossinger's.

 It has been rumored that parts of the 1976 Woody Allen film The Front and the 1974 Dustin Hoffman film Lenny were filmed at Brown's.
 However, at least according to one source (which often contains incomplete information about older movies), The Front was shot in Manhattan and, although comedian Lenny Bruce had performed at Brown's, the film itself was shot in Miami Beach.
 Both films do contain sequences in the Catskills and contain scenes with locations that bear a striking resemblance to Brown's.